DFV Perpetrator Program Innovation

 Invested $10.3 million over four years from 2016-17 for perpetrator interventions, including men’s behaviour change programs in the community, to enhance and expand programs and respond to an increase in demand for services.

-Queensland Corrective Services (QCS) has invested $72,500 in the 2019–20 financial year to increase access to community-based perpetrator interventions to prevent reoffending and promote rehabilitation.
-QCS has also commenced a pilot of a domestic and family violence perpetrator program in three correctional centres.
-The program addresses the specialist needs of this high-risk offender cohort prior to their return to the community.
+Queensland Corrective Services (QCS) has invested $181,900 in the 2019-20 financial year to increase access to community-based perpetrator interventions to prevent reoffending and promote rehabilitation.
+QCS has completed a pilot of a domestic and family violence perpetrator program in three correctional centres.
+The program addressed the specialist needs of this high-risk offender cohort prior to their return to the community.
+During the period of the trial, a number of prisoners at the Woodford, Wolston and Maryborough correctional centres completed the behaviour change program in custody.

 What is next?